transformrs/trv/README.md

 ]
 ```

-To create a video from the presentation, run:
+To create a video from the presentation with DeepInfra, run:

 ```raw
 $ export DEEPINFRA_KEY="<YOUR KEY>"